RinkuDas7857/Gitlab-runner-/docs/index.md

 ### Monitoring runners

 You can use Prometheus to [**monitor**](monitoring/index.md) your runners.
-You can view things like the number of currently-running jobs and how much CPU your runners are using.
+You can view things like the number of running jobs and how much CPU your runners are using.

 ### Use a runner to run jobs